Pacman frogs do eat earthworms, that is a well-known fact. However, the right question would be “What earthworms?”

 2 more days have gone, and another call told us that “yes, he finally started eating and took two mealworms at a time”.
 Most likely we will be able to get it back at the beginning of the next week.

 The reason?
 Still unknown.
-The veterinarian said that there is a possibility that the earthworms from the chain store are to blame, but he can’t confirm that.
-There is a chance that those particular earthworms were bred in the contaminated soil.
+The veterinarian said that there is a possibility that the worms from the chain store are to blame, but he can’t confirm that.
+There is a chance that those particular worms were bred in the contaminated soil.
 While it is absolutely acceptable for a fish bite, it doesn’t sound good if we are talking about the frog’s food.